Asymmetric Duos: Sidekicks Improve Uncertainty: Experimental Details

-For our Greedy Soup experiments, we independently train 32 ConvNeXt-Base models initialized with different hyperparameters over the same search space as our regular tuning procedure on Caltech 256 starting from the same pre-trained weights from {\tt torchvision}, and greedily average their weights to improve performance on the validation set following the procedure outlined by \citet{wortsman2022model}.
-The greedy soup in Figure \ref{fig:soup} averages five of the trials.
+For our Greedy Soup experiments, we independently fine-tune 16 ConvNeXt-Base models initialized from the same backbone with different hyperparameters over the same search space as our regular tuning procedure on Caltech 256 starting from the same pre-trained weights from {\tt torchvision}, and greedily average their weights to improve performance on the validation set following the procedure outlined by \citet{wortsman2022model}.
+The greedy soup in Figure \ref{fig:soup} averages three of the sixteen trials.